 Learn more about undergoing cosmetic surgery in Denpasar with this brief Medical Departures destination guide.

-Today, Denpasar is the capital city of the island province of Bali although, historically, the city was originally the capital of the Kingdom of Badung.
-In 1906, the Dutch intervention saw the royal palace overrun and the King’s court disbanded.
-The city was granted its’ independence in 1949 and became the seat of government for the Province of Bali in 1958 and is the administrative centre for both the City of Denpasar and the Badung Regency.
+Denpasar is the capital city of the Indonesian island province of Bali.
+After the city was granted independence from the Dutch in 1949, it became the seat of government for the Province of Bali in 1958 and has remained the administrative hub ever since.

-Denpasar has grown rapidly in modern times and has become the centre of education, industry, commerce and tourism in Bali.
-The city’s craft industry remains focused on traditional skills and is renowned worldwide for it’s hand-made goods.
+Denpasar has grown rapidly in modern times, becoming the centre of education, industry and commerce in Bali.
+The city’s craft industry remains focused on traditional skills and is renowned worldwide for its hand-made goods.
 There are many shopping opportunities in Denpasar that includes traditional markets such as the Badung Central Market, where fresh foodstuffs, handicrafts, dried food and spices are readily available.
-There are silk emporiums and gold stores, as well as large shopping malls that contain every type of store imaginable.
+You will discover silk emporiums and gold stores, as well as large shopping malls that contain every type of store imaginable.

-Denpasar is a fusion of different Indonesian cultures, and this is most readily experienced through the local cuisine.
-There are a plethora of restaurants that specialise in the many ethnic and regional Indonesian cuisines, from specialist Chinese seafood restaurants to local bakeries and traditional Balinese coffee houses.
+Denpasar is a fusion of varied Indonesian cultures, and this is most readily experienced through the local cuisine.
+Visitors will find a plethora of restaurants that specialise in the many ethnic and regional Indonesian cuisines, from specialist Chinese seafood restaurants to local bakeries and traditional Balinese coffee houses.

 Denpasar, or Kota Denpasar as it is known to the locals, is the largest city and capital of Bali.
 Located in the south of the island, Denpasar is a popular gateway for tourists looking to explore the island of Bali and other cities located in the Lesser Sunda Islands.